 Soft costs Costs that are not associated with the hardware components of solar energy systems, including design, siting, permitting, installation, interconnection and financing.
 They also include the sales, general, and administrative expenses solar companies incur for customer acquisition, workforce training and certification, supply chain and inventory control and operating overhead.
 Solar co-op A group of property owners who leverage their bulk-purchasing power to decrease the cost of going solar, while still signing individual contracts that ensure the correct system for their application.
-Transfer of development rights A zoning technique used to permanently protect land with conservation value (such as farmland, community open space, or other natural or cultural resources) by redirecting development that would otherwise occur on this land to an area planned to accommodate growth and development.
+Transfer of A zoning technique used to permanently protect land with conservation development rights value (such as farmland, community open space, or other natural or cultural resources) by redirecting development that would otherwise occur on this land to an area planned to accommodate growth and development.
 Such programs financially compensate landowners for choosing not to develop some or all of their land.
-Transportation demand management A combination of policies, programs, information, services and tools that work with the transportation infrastructure and operations to support the use of sustainable modes for all trips, encouraging travelers to maximize the efficiency of a transportation system, and leading to improved mobility, reduced congestion and lower vehicle emissions.
-Vehicle-to-grid technology Technology that allows idle or parked electric vehicles (EVs) to act as distributed sources which can store or release energy at appropriate times, thus allowing the exchange of power between the network and the EV.
+Transportation demand A combination of policies, programs, information, services and tools that work with the transportation infrastructure and operations to support the management use of sustainable modes for all trips, encouraging travelers to maximize the efficiency of a transportation system, and leading to improved mobility, reduced congestion and lower vehicle emissions.
+Vehicle-to-grid Technology that allows idle or parked electric vehicles (EVs) to act as distributed sources which can store or release energy at appropriate times, technology thus allowing the exchange of power between the network and the EV.
 This increases the total capacity of electricity generation and improves the stability, reliability and efficiency of the network.
-Vision zero A strategy to eliminate all traffic fatalities and severe injuries, while increasing safe, healthy, equitable mobility for all.